BSE on MoS2: solvers

 Postprocessing: plotting the exciton wavefunction in real space

-The wavefunction \(\Psi\)corresponding to the exciton with state index \(\lambda\) is constructed by linear combination of the electron and hole Bloch functions \(\phi\) via the excitonic eigenvector coefficients:
+The wavefunction \(\Psi\) corresponding to the exciton with state index \(\lambda\) is constructed by linear combination of the electron and hole Bloch functions \(\phi\) via the excitonic eigenvector coefficients:

 \[\Psi_\lambda (\mathbf{r}_e,\mathbf{r}_h) = \sum_{cvk} A^\lambda_{cvk} \phi_{vk}(\mathbf{r}_h)^*\phi_{ck}(\mathbf{r}_e)\]

 Here, \(\mathbf{r}_e\) and \(\mathbf{r}_h\) denote the electron and hole positions, respectively.
 It is not possible to fully visually represent this function because it depends on six variables.
-However, we can simplify it by fixing the hole at a certain chosen position (\(\mathbf{r}_0\)) and plotting the resulting function of the electron position only (we plot the intensity which is real):
+However, we can simplify it by fixing the hole at a certain chosen position (\(\mathbf{r}_0\)) and plotting the resulting function of the electron position only (we plot the intensity, which is real):

 \[N_\lambda (\mathbf{r}_e) = |\Psi_\lambda (\mathbf{r}_e,\mathbf{r}_h=\mathbf{r}_0)|^2 \]